 Figure 9.
 Schematic representation of stimuli used in Experiment 8.
 Figure 9(a) shows the first frame of the stimulus and the motion direction of the black disc.
 Figure 9(b) shows the five different locations at which the black disc stops.
 In each case the red disc starts to move horizontally to the right as soon as the black disc stops.

 Wording of the statements for the participants is problematic here as well.
 It cannot be said that the black disc makes the red disc move by bumping into it because, in some movies, the black disc does not contact the red disc.
 Also, Michotte (1963) reported that an impression called "triggering" occurred with the displacement stimulus.
 This refers to an impression that one object "touches off' or initiates the motion of the other object, which is nonetheless perceived as moving independently.
-Three statements were therefore constructed with these considerations in mind.ereteddwaswould The instructions to participants read as follows:
+Three statements were therefore constructed with these considerations in mind.
+H10 states that the launching effect will be weak or absent for all stimuli.
+Therefore, instead of using rating scales, participants were asked to choose the one of three verbal descriptions that best fitted with what they perceived.
+The prediction was that, for each stimulus, the launching description would be the least chosen.
+The instructions to participants read as follows:

-"
+"In this experiment you will see a series of short movies, about one or two seconds in duration, each involving two objects, a black disc and a red disc.
+Each movie will begin with the black disc moving towards the red disc.
+We are interested in what you see when the black disc stops moving and the red disc starts moving, the visual impression you have of the movies, not any thoughts you might have about what you are seeing.
+For each movie you will be asked to choose the one of the statements listed below that best fits with your visual impression of what happened.
+It may still be possible to have a visual impression that the black disc made the red disc move, even when they do not come into contact.
+You should make your choice based just on your visual impression, not on what you think is possible.
+The three statements are as follows:"

+The black disc brought about the motion of the red disc.

+The black disc triggered or initiated motion in the red disc, which then moved independently.

+The red disc moved off when the black disc stopped moving, but it moved independently and its motion was not caused by the black disc.

 Results